 An analytical review of corporate ethics addressed from the Biblical standpoint.
 Focus on code of ethics, integration of "integrity" into corporate cultures, top management commitment to ethics and civic involvement.

-3180 Personnel/Human Resource Management
+3181 Perspectives of Personnel/Human Resource Management

 Focus on human resource planning, job analysis, recruiting sources, selection devices, employee training, career development, performance appraisals and compensation administration for managers.